dulnan/nuxt-svg-icon-sprite/README.md

 # Nuxt SVG Icon Sprite

-Module for Nuxt 3 to automatically create a **SVG `<symbol>` sprite**.
+Easy and performant way to use SVG icons in your Nuxt 3 app.

-Currently in a beta, open for feedback and breaking changes!
+Automatically creates [SVG `<symbol>` sprites](https://www.sitepoint.com/use-svg-image-sprites/) during build and provides components and composables to use symbols.

-- Aggregate all SVG files into a single sprite file
+- Aggregate all SVG files into a one or more sprite files
 - Reduce bundle size and SSR rendered page size
 - Full HMR support
 - Provides `<SpriteSymbol>` component to render `<svg>` with `<use>`